vitiral/wake/experiment/purpose.md

 It is essential that implementors of `execModule` are _entirely deterministic_ based on these inputs, and demonstrate _no side effects_.
-Notably, the build system will use the hashed values on the inputs to create the `pkgId` used to store the package, which will be passed as part of the `config` as `execPkgId`.
+Notably, the build system will use the hashed values on the inputs to create the `pkgVer` used to store the package, which will be passed as part of the `config` as `execPkgId`.
 The directory will be set as the `currentDir` when executing in the sandbox, which is where the files can be stored.